Danny7226/LearningSummary/systemdesign/README.md

       * Pull model is fault-tolerant, as data is always there and pull model can retry
       * Push model data would be lost if domain logic failed
 * Components of service
+  * High level first
+    * How data get in and get out

 ![](https://github.com/Danny7226/LearningSummary/blob/main/systemdesign/assets/full.png)
 ([Source](https://www.youtube.com/watch?v=bUHFg8CZFws&t=12s))